Jusblazm/pz-hackingskill/README.md

 # Hacking Skill
 We should have been in 1995.
 So many good options...
-Well, at least I have WarGames and Sneakers..I just hope the zombies don't ask you to play chess.\
+Well, at least I have *WarGames* and *Sneakers*..I just hope the zombies don't ask you to play chess.\
 Only on Steam's Workshop at: NOT RELEASED YET\
 If found elsewhere, please report.